saucelabs/sauce-docs/docs/secure-connections/sauce-connect/system-requirements.md

 ### Microsoft Azure

-For Azure, we recommend using multiple instances of D4a to scale, rather than faster individual instances.
 The below recommendations are for Linux VMs.

 <Tabs
   defaultValue="Virtual Machines"